nmylynh/Blockchain/notes.md

 So in the case of Bitcoin, the data is a history of monetary transactions.
 Every so called "block" contains a group of transactions, as well as a special alpha numeric string called a "hash".
 This hash is essentially a compression of all the data in the block that came before it.
 It changes drastically if any piece of data is altered.

-So what you get is a long line of transactions that very clearly and obviously falls apart if anyone tries to make a change to the history; this make
+So what you get is a long line of transactions that very clearly and obviously falls apart if anyone tries to make a change to the history; this is what makes blockchains unalterable or immutable.
+If you made a transaction yesterday and want to erase it, every block after it would flag the change, because every block after it will be changed.
+This would then mean that the chain would not be identical to everyone else.

+### How does cryptocurrency relate to blockchains?

+Cryptocurrency is both an incentive and a means of exchange.
+The concept of having a nice orderly chain is all nice and good, but it falls apart without a reason for people to keep it this way.
+Without any consequences to altering blockchains, people still try to alter it somehow.

+This is where cryptocurrency comes in.
+Cryptocurrency is minted only through honest maintenance of the transaction history.
+When a valid block of transactions is submitted and accepted to the chain, the person who submitted it is rewarded with newly minted cryptocurrency.
+These people are called miners.

+The only way they get a reward is by submitting valid blocks.
+If you submit a fake or altered block, the other miners will discover it, and earn the reward themselves by submitting the valid block.

+## Conclusion

+1. **Decentralization** is the core principle behind blockchain technology.
+It's where you take power from one central authority, and create a better, more robust system by distributing that power to everyone.

+2. **Blockchains** are a method of storing data that makes it immutable.
+Each block stores a hashed version of the data in the previous block, ensuring that no change goes unnoticed.

+3. **Cryptocurrency** is the monetary incentive that is built into the network.
+The blockchain mints new coins for miners that maintain the integrity of the chain's transaction history.